Cartan projections of some non-reductive subgroups and proper actions on homogeneous spaces: Introduction

 At a first glance, it is unclear if Proposition~\ref{prop:Kob92-2} is a meaningful generalization, because of the following two difficulties: \begin{itemize} \item To apply Proposition~\ref{prop:Kob92-2}~(1) or (2), we need to find a closed subgroup $H'$ whose Cartan projection is contained in that of $H$ up to compact subsets.
-However, usually, the Cartan projection of a nonreductive subgroup is very hard to compute, and it is probably a complicated closed subset of $\mf{a}^+$ (unlike the reductive case, where the Cartan projection is a union of finitely many linear subspaces). \item To apply Proposition~\ref{prop:Kob92-2}~(2), we need to choose $H'$ so that the nonexistence of compact Clifford--Klein forms of $G/H'$ can be proved by some other method. \end{itemize} However, these difficulties are resolved to some extent by the development of the study of Clifford--Klein forms: \begin{itemize} \item Some nonreductive subgroups have been proved to have good Cartan projections (Kobayashi~\cite[Ex.~6.5]{Kob96}, Oh--Morris~\cite{Oh-Wit00}, \cite{Oh-Wit02}, \cite{Oh-Mor04}). \item Some obstructions to the existence of compact Clifford--Klein forms that are applicable to the nonreductive setting have been found. \end{itemize} These suggest the possibility that we can find some examples of $G/H$ to which Proposition~\ref{prop:Kob92-2} is applicable, while Fact~\ref{fact:Kob92-1} is not.
+Unlike the reductive case, determining the Cartan projection of a non-reductive closed subgroup might be difficult. \item To apply Proposition~\ref{prop:Kob92-2}~(2), we need to choose $H'$ so that the non-existence of compact Clifford--Klein forms of $G/H'$ can be proved by some other method. \end{itemize} However, these difficulties are resolved to some extent by the development of the study of Clifford--Klein forms: \begin{itemize} \item Some non-reductive subgroups have been proved to have good Cartan projections (Kobayashi~\cite[Ex.~6.5]{Kob96}, Oh--Morris~\cite{Oh-Wit00}, \cite{Oh-Wit02}, \cite{Oh-Mor04}). \item Some methods to prove the non-existence of compact Clifford--Klein forms in the non-reductive setting have been found.
+Perhaps, these methods can be used to apply Proposition~\ref{prop:Kob92-2}~(2) to some concrete examples. \end{itemize} These suggest the possibility that we can find some examples of $G/H$ for which Proposition~\ref{prop:Kob92-2} is applicable, while Fact~\ref{fact:Kob92-1} is not.
 We show in this paper that this is indeed the case.